computational-culture-lab/HiringNLP/README.md

 # HiringNLP

-Greatings Reader!
+Greetings Reader!
 This repo is an extension of Sarah K. Stein's work.
 Here, instead of using TFIDF we try a variety of different NLP approaches to measure Linguistic Similarity

 ## Table of Contents
 - [Apporach to measure Linguistic Similarity](#apporach-to-measure-linguistic-similarity)